 So, take your pick and set the wanderer in you free to embark on any of these treks during a visit here.

-Enjoy the good old Manali town
+Enjoy the Good Old Manali Town

-Where to stay in Solang Valley
+Where to Stay in Solang Valley and Kothi?

 Hotel in Solang Valley